Soluto/kamus/README.md

 * AES - uses one key for all secrets
 * Azure KeyVault - creates one key per service account.
 * Google Cloud KMS - creates one key per service account.

 We look forward to add support for other cloud solutions, like AWS KMS.
-If you're interested in such a failure, please let us know.
+If you're interested in such a feature, please let us know.
 We would like help with testing it out.
 Consult the [installation guide](docs/install.md) for more details on how to deploy Kamus using the relevant KMS.